bgandreea/1p-encryptor/README.md

 # 1Password Encryptor

 Securely encrypt and decrypt files using AES-GCM with a password stored in your 1Password vault.
-This tool integrates with the 1Password CLI (`op`) to fetch secrets and manage session tokens automatically—including session caching.
+This tool integrates with the 1Password CLI (`op`) to fetch secrets and manage session tokens automatically - including session caching.

 ## Features